 The Google Penguin update, similar to Panda, rewards high quality websites, but is focused on reducing the number of websites that engage in manipulative link schemes and keyword stuffing.
 Link scheming consists of purchasing a high volume of backlinks to your page in order to trick Google about your site’s popularity.
 Keyword stuffing is is when a site repeats a keyword excessively in order to manipulate Google’s ranking system.

 To understand if your website has been adversely affected by these algorithmic updates, you can analyze your website’s performance for the specific date an update was released.
 A drop in organic traffic or search engine rankings demonstrates that you were following bad practices.
 Google aims to improve the user experience with the use of these ongoing updates.

 Best Practices for UX and SEO

 In order to provide an enhanced user experience, you don’t need to be a UX expert.
 With a basic understanding, you can create an experience that complements your SEO efforts.
+The combination of UX and SEO efforts can take your website to the next level and bring your website to the first page on Google Search Results.
 Some of these best practices may not work the same for everybody – it’s important to consider your industry and visitors.